 Update Your Car Insurance

 Your car insurance rates are based on several factors, including where you live.
 An address change to another state will most likely result in new insurance premiums for your auto insurance, though they could go up or down depending on where you're making your new home.
+For example, car insurance rates in Michigan are about three times more expensive than those in Maine.
 You may have to find a different auto insurance provider altogether, if you find the rates to be too high or if your old insurance company doesn't do business in your new state.
 It's a good idea to get some quotes for car insurance in your new state.

 Find Medical Providers

 Crowdsource colleagues at your or your partner's new company or ask trusted friends for primary care doctor recommendations, and find out if they're in your healthcare network.
 If co-employees are recommending them, they are most likely on your insurance plan.
 To be sure, you'll need to call the doctor's office and make an appointment to establish yourself as a new patient.
 As part of your initial intake, they'll ask for insurance information and can usually tell your right away if they accept your insurance and are taking new patients.

 Bring any hand-carried medical records to your new provider's office and inform them of your former doctor's contact information so they can transfer your files as necessary

 Once you’re settled into your new home after moving out of state, it’s time to start exploring your new community.
 Here are seven ideas to get you started: